dejwk/roo_display/doc/programming_guide.md

 #### UTF-8

 Text labels, as well as any other routines operating on strings, assume UTF-8 encoding.
-Most code editors also use UTF-8, which means that you can simply paste Unicode content into your string literals, and things just work (see the OpenSymbol example above).
+Most code editors also use UTF-8, which means that you can simply paste Unicode content into your string literals, and things just work (as we saw in the OpenSymbol example above).

 The library provides a few utilities to work with UTF-8, in the `"roo_display/core/utf8.h"` header: